homectl(1) — Linux manual page

 list

-List all home directories (along with brief details)
+List all home directories (along with brief details) currently

-currently managed by systemd-homed.service.
-This command is
+managed by systemd-homed.service.
+This command is also

-any traditional users listed in /etc/passwd.)
+traditional users listed in /etc/passwd.)

 Added in version 245.